Did you know that the technical term for games such as “Peek-A-Boo”, “Ring Around The Rosie”, “Row Row Row Your Boat”, etc is people games?

 This game is great for babies and children usually up to 24 months.
 After that peek a boo usually turns into “hide and seek”.

-As your little one gets older she will often play peek a boo by hiding behind a piece of furniture and popping out every time the adult says “peek a boo”.
+As your baby gets older they will often play peek a boo by hiding behind a piece of furniture and popping out every time the adult says “peek a boo”.

 Routines are a part of our daily lives.

 Some routines always stay the same while others change.
-Playing people games with your child is teaching him all about routines and what can be expected from a routine.
+Playing people games with your child is teaching them all about routines and what can be expected from a routine.

-When a child is engaging in a game of peek a boo he is also developing social skills.
+When a child is engaging in a game of peek a boo they are also developing social skills.

 In this case some of the social skills include turn taking and making eye contact.

-If an adult is always dominating a conversation and never makes eye contact with the person he is speaking with, the listener in this case will become bored and tune out.
+If an adult is always dominating a conversation and never makes eye contact with the person they are speaking with, the listener in this case will become bored and tune out.

 Facilitate Speech & Language Development

 When your child removes the blanket you can reply with “here I am”.
-Doing this over and over again will allow your child to learn these words.
+Doing this over and over again will help your child to learn these words.

 For a younger child, stick with saying “peek a boo” and when you move your hands away just say “boo”.
 Eventually your child may imitate you and start saying “boo” as well!